-Not only does seeking medical attention ensure that you do not miss a potentially dangerous injury and reduce the odds of complications, it shows that your injuries actually occurred in that location, during that accident.
-Failure to seek medical attention could give the insurance company that covers the premises grounds to suggest that your injury occurred at a different time, which could prevent you from getting the compensation you deserve for your injuries.
+Not only does seeking medical attention ensure that you do not miss a potentially dangerous injury and reduce the odds of complications, it shows that your injuries actually occurred in that location during that accident.
+Failure to seek medical attention could give the insurance company that covers the grounds of the premises to suggest that your injury occurred at a different time, which could prevent you from getting the compensation you deserve for your injuries.

-Your attorney will provide specific advice about when to file a premises liability claim after an accident.
-Sometimes, you may choose to file that claim immediately.
-In other cases, you may wait several weeks or even months before filing your premises liability claim.
+Your attorney will provide specific advice about when to file a premises liability lawsuit after an accident.
+Sometimes, you may choose to file it immediately.
+In other cases, you may wait several weeks or even months.

 You may need to wait to file if:

 - Your attorney needs more time to investigate the accident.
 Your attorney may note that multiple parties contributed to your premises liability accident.
 Sometimes, both owner and manager of the property may share liability.
 In other accidents, other entities—a construction company currently working on the property, for example—may share liability for your injuries.
 Your attorney may need more time to investigate the accident to clearly identify all parties who share liability for your injuries.